Decision Trees: How They Work and Practical Examples

 • Handle both classification and regression tasks

-• Require minimal data preparation
+• Requires minimal data preparation

 • Perform well with large datasets